 - 9. Remove any rings, watches or tight clothing that may cut off the blood flow because of swelling. - 10.
-Try not to move the injured limb and eventually apply a splint (if you are trained on how to apply splints) to immobilize the affected part.
+Try not to move the injured limb and eventually apply a splint to immobilize the affected part.

 - 11. Cover the wound with a clean cotton cloth or bandage. - 12.
 Once action to obtain help has been taken, stay with the injured person until help is available. - 13.
 Observe the condition of the person (i.e. consciousness and breathing). - 14.
 Arrange urgent transport to the nearest healthcare facility or hospital.